-I am an experienced psychotherapist / counsellor with over 15 years experience in the NHS at a senior level.
-Throughout this period I have also provided psychological support for the employees of organisations within other areas of the public sector, the financial sector and industry.
-In addition to this I have worked in private practice for over eight years with over 80% of my referrals coming via doctors, community mental health teams, insurance companies and EAP Schemes etc. as well as individuals who have contacted me directly either from professional directories or based on recommendations.
+I am a psychotherapist / counsellor with over 15 years experience including within private practice and the NHS at a senior level.
+Throughout this period I have provided psychological support for employees of organisations within the public sector, the financial sector and industry.
+In addition to this I have worked in private practice for over fourteen years with over 80% of my referrals coming via doctors, community mental health teams, insurance companies and EAP Schemes etc. as well as individuals who have contacted me directly either from professional directories or based on recommendations.

 Sometimes people are very clear about what they need support with.
 They recognise that they are struggling with e.g. panic attacks and are keen to resolve this issue.
 However, others would like to access therapy for something that they are struggling with, but feel that what they are experiencing "is not bad enough".
 Whichever group you fall into, if you have a problem, situation or experience that is impacting your daily life; it may be something that happened years ago, or recently, or you may not know why you are feeling as you do, then making the decision to work with a professional, such as myself, to find a way forward is a positive thing to do.